JeffMonsalve/ticket-lifecycle/README.md

 ![image](https://github.com/user-attachments/assets/c2e30548-1993-4d26-ab3d-1ddf417c9056)
 </p>
 <p>
-Rachel, one of our users, opens a new ticket under the Business Critical Outage help topic.
-The issue reported is that the CRM software is down.
+Ken is creating a ticket using the help topic "Business Critical Outage" because customers are reporting that they’re unable to access mobile banking.
+This categorization helps prioritize the issue and ensures it’s routed to the appropriate team quickly.
 </p>
 <br />